bootsie123/bg-group-sync/README.md

 4. In order to create login credentials for the service account, click on the newly created account under "Service Accounts" and then click on "KEYS".
 Then, click on "ADD KEY" -> "Create new key".
 From there, select JSON and then "CREATE".
 Then, open up the downloaded json file and use `client_email` key for `GOOGLE_AUTH_SERVICE_EMAIL` and the `private_key` key for `GOOGLE_AUTH_SERVICE_KEY`.

-5. TODO: Add instructions for setting up the service account with the necessary Google Group API roles in the Google Admin Console
+5. Now, in the Google Admin Console, ensure the service account is assigned a role with at minimum the following privileges:

+Admin API Privileges:

+- Users > Read
+- Groups > Create
+- Groups > Read
+- Groups > Update

 The application should now have access to your Google Groups!